 About Darrell

-Darrell J. Rohl is an archaeologist and educator, currently serving as Assistant Professor of Archaeology, History, and Digital Humanities at Calvin University.
-He has a Ph.D. in Archaeology from Durham University and his research covers aspects of archaeological theory, life and interaction at the edges of the Roman Empire, Roman and early medieval Britain, classical and late antique Jordan, GIS and remote sensing, and the integration of religious faith in archaeological and heritage practice.
-He has more than 18 years of archaeological fieldwork and research experience in the USA, the UK (England and Scotland), Italy, and Jordan.
+Darrell J. Rohl is an archaeologist and educator, currently serving as Associate Professor of Archaeology, History, and Digital Humanities at Calvin University.
+He has a Ph.D. in Archaeology from Durham University and his research covers aspects of archaeological theory, life and interaction at the edges of the Roman Empire, Roman and early medieval Britain, classical and late antique (i.e. Roman, Byzantine, and Early Islamic periods) Jordan, GIS and remote sensing, and the integration of religious faith in archaeological and heritage practice.
+He has 20+ years of archaeological fieldwork and research experience in the USA, the UK (England and Scotland), Italy, and Jordan.